tinythings/logjet/doc/features.md

 Useful when:

-- a full Vector or collector deployment would be overkill
+- a full OTel Collector deployment would be overkill
 - you want to demonstrate end-to-end OTLP ingest quickly

 ### 5. Offline file replay into an OTLP collector